jitterted/tdd-game/tasklist.md

 ## Display
 ~~* [ ] Center the cards within their row~~
+* [ ] Animate new card appearing anywhere (esp. in hand)
+* [ ] Preserve order of display of cards: in hand, in-play, etc.
+    * [ ] Drag-n-drop reordering of display of cards

 * [ ] Nice-to-have: show deck status with # of cards in discard pile and in draw pile
+* [ ] Nice-to-have: Animate card being moved from Hand to In-Play

 ## User Actions (Vue)
 * [X] Highlight card for action: (D)iscard or (P)lay